brouhaha/voyager-lcd/README.md

 - `scons`

+or, after building any other target (e.g., win32):

+- `scons target=posix`

-The resulting executable will be build/posix/voyager-lcd.
+The resulting executable will be `build/posix/voyager-lcd`.
 The executable may be installed simply by copying it into any desired directory.

+## Cross-compiling for Windows on a Linux host

+Cross-compiling for Windows requires a mingw32 cross-compilation toolchain, cross-development Qt packages, and msitools.
+On Fedora 37, install the required packages by:

+- `sudo dnf install mingw32-g++ mingw32-qt6-qtbase msitools`

+To build:

+- `scons target=win32`

+The resuling MSI installation package will be `build/win32/voyager-lcd.msi`.

 ## License